samikshakamdi/silent-spark/README.md

 ---

-> *"Giving voice to silence — one gesture at a time."*
+> *"Giving voice to silence, one gesture at a time."*